syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 ## GridNumericColumn

 The [GridNumericColumn](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridNumericColumn.html) is derived from [GridColumn](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn.html) thereby inheriting all the properties of `GridColumn`.
 It is used to display numeric data.
-To create `GridNumericColumn` in `SfDataGrid`, the property corresponding to the column in the underlying collection must be a numeric type (int, double, float etc).
+To create `GridNumericColumn` in SfDataGrid, the property corresponding to the column in the underlying collection must be a numeric type (int, double, float etc).
 You can enable or disable editing for the particular column by setting the [GridColumn.AllowEditing](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~AllowEditing.html) property to true or false.
 In the editing mode it displays the [SfNumericTextBox](https://help.syncfusion.com/cr/xamarin-ios/sfnumerictextbox) element.
-The below code example shows how to create a `GridNumericColumn` in `SfDataGrid`.
+The below code example shows how to create a `GridNumericColumn` in SfDataGrid.

 {% highlight c# %}
 dataGrid = new SfDataGrid();